kirenz/regression/docs/intro.md

 # Welcome

-In this book we'll cover some of the most common regression methods.
+This book covers some data engineering basics.

 ---